asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # Change Logs
+* 01 May 2021: All files updated for the May release.
+Minor errors fixed in dofiles.
+Population file has been updated to include 2020 regional population data.
+For the UK 2019 values are used since regional information no longer exists in the Eurostat database due to Brexit.
 * 06 Apr 2021: All files updated for the April release.
 Maps switched back to Viridis color scheme.
 * 22 Mar 2021: Scotland data is now from the official NHS website.
 The code has also been corrected.
 Other minor fixes to the remaining countries.
 I am taking out Portugal from the maps.
 Portugal's data is bi-weekly and it is not possible to elicit daily information.
 The raw data files are still in the database.
 Region names from the maps have been removed.
 A new map has been added which shows percentage change in cases in the last 14 days.
 Note that for Europe maps, the last available data entry of each NUTS region is used.
 This is to ensure that maps are as complete as possible since some data points for the latest date are missing.
 * 04 Mar 2021: All files checked and updated.
 Minor fixes to the code.
 Path to access raw data for Spain fixed.
 Folders cleaned up further.